Cancer Screening

 Diagram representing CRP and TK1 as they increase, the risk of cancer increases.
 Diagram goes from 0 (left) to 10 (right).

-CRA is a unitless index from 0 to 10 where 0 is a perfectly healthy, no cancer no inflammation dog, and 10 is a perfect score for cancer.
+CRA is a unitless index from 0 to 10 where 0 is a perfectly healthy, no cancer no inflammation animal, and 10 is a perfect score for cancer.
 As systemic inflammation increases and abnormal cell replication appears, cancer risk increases; the lower the score, the lower the risk.

 How to test